 Ease of transport is where the INBIKE Folding Lock shines.
 Weighing 1 lb.
-8.9 oz, it's the second-most lightweight model reviewed behind the OnGuard Akita 8041.
+8.9 oz, it's much less weight than a chain or U-lock.
 It weighs less than the other folding locked reviewed, the uGrip Bordo 5700.
 Folded up, it's 5"x 2.125" x 1", small enough to slide into most men's trouser pockets and some women's pockets too.
 Being so small and light, it's super easy to stuff in your pocket (ok), toss in your bag (great), or slide into its frame mount (our favorite), leaving fewer excuses for not bringing your lock.
 It also provides more security than cable locks like the Akita or Kryptonite KryptoFlex.

 The simple and small mounting bracket works extremely well when screwed into the holes most bikes have for a water bottle cage.

 The folded lock slides into its mount/holster and takes up little room on your frame.
 A rubber strap holds the lock in place as you cruise down the road or bike path, ensuring the lock will not fall out.
 The mount comes with two options for attaching to the frame; either screw the mount into water bottle carrier holes on your down or seat tube or employ the included zip ties to attach the mount anywhere you please on your bike's frame.
 We prefer the former, which secures the mount quickly and without issue.
 The latter approach to attachment was disappointing.
 The zip ties did not pull tight around our frames, and if we could manage to fasten them securely, they loosened with pressure or riding the bike down the road, causing the mount to fall.

 Purchase third-party zip ties that are more robust if your down tube doesn't have water bottle screw holes, or if you don't want to sacrifice your water bottle storage.